-The interim assessment takes place during the second year (see assessment schedule above).
-It is largely comprised of evidence collated from existing examples of ministry, or notes from supervision, or training journal notes which should be kept up to date as a normal element of curacy training.
+The interim is largely comprised of evidence collated from existing examples of ministry, or notes from supervision, or training journal notes which should be kept up to date as a normal element of curacy training.

 The assessment is on the basis of a broad portfolio of work drawn from the curacy so far, linked to the Formation Criteria for IME2.
 It is expected that curates should spend 15% of their work time on structured reflection, reading, training and writing, and allowance for this time must be made in their working agreement.
 The assessment will hopefully confirm that curates are on track to complete the training requirements of the curacy within the specified period, and / or help to flag up any specific action needed.